MASSAGE QUESTIONS & ANSWERS

 I have never had a massage, what should I expect during my first massage?

-First, you should call me to discuss your needs and to see if massage can help your specific health goals.
-First-time clients should schedule a one hour massage.
-Arrive 10 minutes early to fill out an intake form, which we will then discuss to address your goals for the massage.
-I then leave the treatment room to give the client privacy to get ready for the massage.
-The client disrobes to their comfort level, and lays down under a sheet and blanket on the massage table.
-You are fully covered by a sheet and blanket during the treatment, except for the areas I am working on.
-For example: I fold-down the sheet to expose the shoulders to work on the shoulders, arm, leg, ect.
-The draping is very discreet and provides my clients with comfort and security.
-I typically use organic oils on the skin during the massage treatment, unless my client prefers to be treated over-the-clothes.
+First, you should call us to discuss your needs and to see if massage can help your specific health goals.
+First-time clients should typically schedule at least a one hour massage.
+Arrive 5 minutes early to discuss the intake form that you may have filled out online, during your booking process.
+Your massage therapist will then leave the treatment room to give the you privacy to get ready for the massage.
+Clients can disrobe to their comfort level, and lays down under a sheet and blanket on the massage table.
+You are fully covered by a sheet and blanket during the treatment, except for the areas being worked on.
+For example: we fold-down the sheet to expose the shoulders to work on the shoulders, arm, leg, ect.
+The draping is very discreet and provides our clients with comfort and security.
+We typically use organic oils on the skin during the massage treatment, unless the client prefers to be treated over-the-clothes.
 The massage treatment may also include some assisted stretching.
-When the massage is finished, I leave the room to allow the recipient to get dressed and have a drink of water.
-After the treatment, we will discuss any findings, and I will provide recommendations for post-massage self care, such as stretches, rest, nutrition, or referrals for other health care providers.
+When the massage is finished, the practitioner leaves the room to allow the recipient to get dressed.
+After the treatment, we will discuss any findings, and will provide recommendations for post-massage self care, such as stretches, rest, nutrition, or referrals for other health care providers.

 Are you licenced in Montana?